- SIRT6 ACTIVATOR (FUCOIDAN)

 - FISH OIL ––– I take fish oil these for brain health, heart health, testosterone levels, and testicular health.
 It increases blood levels of Omega 3.
 Like L. Reuteri 6475, it increases testosterone and increase testicular size.

 - KRILL OIL ––– also increases blood levels of Omega 3

 - BORON –––– 2 mg.
 Boron is essential but do not overdose – can be deadly.

 - SELENOMETHIONINE (Thorne) –––– 200 mcg.
 Boosts T levels.
 Improves sperm health and motility.
 Counteracts the toxicity of heavy metals such as cadmium, mercury, and thallium.
 Do not overdose – can be toxic.

 - ASTAXANTHIN (Bioastin) –––– (4 four-mg. capsules) Prevents sunburn if taken internally.
 Increase T levels if taken with saw palmetto, according to one study.

 - SAW PALMETTO (Organic) (Wild Mountain Thyme)

-- NIACIN –––– has many uses, including increasing testosterone levels and regulating cholesterol levels.
-Caution: can cause flushing (temporary red/prickly/itchy skin) and can raise blood glucose a little.
+- NIACIN –––– has many uses, including increasing testosterone levels and regulating cholesterol levels and raising NAD.
+Caution: can cause flushing (temporary red/prickly/itchy skin) and can raise blood glucose.
 The sustained release kind can cause liver damage if taken in large amounts.
 I take the instant release kind.
 I take it with chromium, right before resistance training, to counteract the blood glucose problem.

 - HYALURONIC ACID – Donotage –––– HA prevents brain shrinkage as we age.
 Also good for smoother skin and fewer wrinkles.
 (When taken orally it hydrates the dermal layer of the skin, causing a plumping effect which makes wrinkles less visible.)